 Alternative uses for manure, she stated, include pelletizing, biogas production, and energy production which require on-farm treatment of manure or transport of manure off the farm.

 “The appropriate alternative use depends on the manure system (e.g., liquid vs. solid), regional availability, and regulatory policies,” Shober said.

-“This is a particularly valuable tool for dairy farms, where the liquid nature of the manure makes transport of manure off farm difficult,” she said.
-“A whole farm nutrient budget helps the farmer assess the potential for “farm-scale” surpluses of N and P, identify where nutrient inefficiencies exist and determine BMPs to reduce or eliminate nutrient surplus.”
+“This is a particularly valuable tool for dairy farms, where the liquid nature of the manure makes transport of manure off-farm difficult,” she said.
+“A whole farm nutrient budget helps the farmer assess the potential for “farm-scale” surpluses of N and P, identify where nutrient inefficiencies exist and determine BMPs to reduce or eliminate the nutrient surplus.”